+Probation assessment is conducted each quarter at the time that quarterly grades are posted.
 Students are placed on academic probation upon failure to achieve or maintain a cumulative grade point average of 3.0.
 Students may also be placed on academic probation for excessive unexcused absences or for failure to follow the Honesty or Conduct Policies of the Institute.
-After being notified of probationary status, it is recommended that a probationary student contact the Program Chair for advisement.
-Probationary status is removed when a student has raised their cumulative GPA to at least a 3.0 and/or when the honesty, conduct, or attendance issues have been addressed satisfactorily.
+After being notified of probationary status by the Registrar's Office, it is recommended that a probationary student contact the Program Chair for advisement.
+Probationary status is removed when a student has raised their cumulative GPA to at least a 3.0 at the time that quarterly grades are posted and/or when the honesty, conduct, or attendance issues have been addressed satisfactorily.